 This is a book for all lovers of American song to explore, argue with, and savor.

-Will Friedwald writes about music for The Wall Street Journal and was the jazz (and cabaret) critic for The New York Sun.
-He is the author of eight books, including Stardust Melodies: A Biography of Twelve of America’s Most Popular… More about Will Friedwald
+WILL FRIEDWALD has written about music for The Wall Street Journal and was the jazz and cabaret critic for The New York Sun.
+He is the author of eight books, including A Biographical Guide to the Great Jazz and Pop Singers; Stardust Melodies: The Biography of… More about Will Friedwald

 Published by Pantheon Jul 01, 2009| 416 Pages| ISBN 9780307559982